moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 - `overlayBlur`: The blur effect applied to the background when modals are open.

 !!! tip
-Experiment with different theme functions (lightTheme, darkTheme, midnightTheme) and color combinations to find the best match for the visual style of the dApp.
+    Experiment with different theme functions (`lightTheme`, `darkTheme`, `midnightTheme`) and color combinations to find the best match for the visual style of the dApp.

 ## Handle Disconnections